kumojin/terraform-azure-vault/README.md

 ### Debugging

 If something goes wrong, SSH access to one of the VM might be necessary.
-The Nginx VM can be accessed through the domain name, port 22, while the Vault instance VMs can be reached via the IP address and port that an be found in the Load Balancer `vault-lb`, under the Inbound NAT Rules section.
+The Nginx VM can be accessed through the domain name, port 22, while the Vault instance VMs can be reached via the IP address and port that can be found in the Load Balancer `vault-lb`, under the Inbound NAT Rules section.
 For example:

 ```bash
 ssh vm-user@example.com